12 Plant-Based Meat Substitutes Everyone Needs to Know

 Whether you're going vegetarian for personal or health reasons, it can be tricky to get started.
-Make the transition easier with these must-have meat substitutes, like tofu, tempeh, cauliflower and more.
+Make the transition easier with the best meat substitutes, including tofu, tempeh, seitan and more.

 Taste of Home